syncfusion/ej2-angular-docs/src/schedule/schedule/getting-started.md

 # Getting Started

-This section briefly explains how to create **Scheduler** component and configure its available functionalities in Angular Environment.
+This section briefly explains how to create [**Angular Scheduler**](https://www.syncfusion.com/angular-ui-components/angular-scheduler) component and configure its available functionalities in Angular Environment.

 To get start quickly with Angular Scheduler using CLI and Schematics, you can check on this video: